hellbladex/FFXI_Addons/ffxideck/readme.md

 ## 🛠️ Advanced Controls
 * **Swap Positions**: `Ctrl + Left Click` a button (it will dim), then click another button to swap them.
 Click same button as the first to cancel.
 * **Profiles**: In Settings click save and type a name in to create a new `.json` layout in the `/profiles` folder.
 * **Auto-Save**: Changes to button colors, sizes, and commands are saved automatically to the active profile.
+(If doing a heavy overhaul you may want to backup your profile first!)

 ---
 ## 🤝 Contributing & Credits